nucypher/nucypher/docs/source/application_development/porter.rst

 Some common returned status codes you may encounter are:

 - ``200 OK`` -- The request has succeeded.
 - ``400 BAD REQUEST`` -- The server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing).
 - ``500 INTERNAL SERVER ERROR`` -- The server encountered an unexpected condition that prevented it from fulfilling the request.

 Typically, you will want to ensure that any given response results in a 200 status code.
 This indicates that the server successfully completed the call.

 If a 400 status code is returned, double-check the request data being sent to the server.
+The text provided in the error response should describe the nature of the problem.

 If a 500 status code, note the reason provided.
 If the error is ambiguous or unexpected, we'd like to know about it!
-See our :ref:`Contribution Guide <contribution-guide>` for issue reporting and getting involved.
+The text provided in the error response should describe the nature of the problem.

-Please include contextual information about the sequence of steps that caused the 500 error in the GitHub issue, or message us in our `Discord <https://discord.gg/7rmXa3S>`_.
+For any bugs/un expected errors, see our :ref:`Contribution Guide <contribution-guide>` for issue reporting and getting involved.
+Please include contextual information about the sequence of steps that caused the 500 error in the GitHub issue.
+For any questions, message us in our `Discord <https://discord.gg/7rmXa3S>`_.

 GET /get_ursulas
 ^^^^^^^^^^^^^^^^
-Sample available Ursulas for a policy as part of Alice's grant workflow.
+Sample available Ursulas for a policy as part of Alice's ``grant`` workflow.
 Returns a list of Ursulas and their associated information that is used for the policy.

 Parameters